sharc-lab/HLSFactory/docs/source/framework/optdsl.md

 ## Required Files

-For OptDSL to work with a design, the following files must be present in a desin directory:
+For OptDSL to work with a design, the following files must be present in a design directory:

 - **`opt_template.tcl`**: OptDSL specification and directive templates